How Do Multilingual Language Models Remember Facts?: Abstract

 \section{Abstract}

 Large Language Models (LLMs) store and retrieve vast amounts of factual knowledge acquired during pre-training.
-Prior research has localized and identified mechanisms behind knowledge recall; however, it has primarily focused on English monolingual models.
-The question of how these processes generalize to other languages and multilingual LLMs remains unexplored.
-In this paper, we address this gap by conducting a comprehensive analysis of two highly multilingual LLMs.
-We assess the extent to which previously identified components and mechanisms of factual recall in English apply to a multilingual context.
-Then, we examine when language plays a role in the recall process, uncovering evidence of language-independent and language-dependent mechanisms.
+Prior research has localized and identified mechanisms behind knowledge recall; however, it has only focused on English monolingual models.
+The question of how these mechanisms generalize to non-English languages and multilingual LLMs remains unexplored.
+In this paper, we address this gap by conducting a comprehensive analysis of three multilingual LLMs.
+First, we show that previously identified recall mechanisms in English largely apply to multilingual contexts, with nuances based on language and architecture.
+Next, through patching intermediate representations, we localize the role of language during recall, finding that subject enrichment is language-independent, while object extraction is language-dependent.
+Additionally, we discover that the last token representation acts as a Function Vector (FV), encoding both the language of the query and the content to be extracted from the subject.
+Furthermore, in decoder-only LLMs, FVs compose these two pieces of information in two separate stages.
+These insights reveal unique mechanisms in multilingual LLMs for recalling information, highlighting the need for new methodologies—such as knowledge evaluation, fact editing, and knowledge acquisition—that are specifically tailored for multilingual LLMs.\footnote{\url{https://github.com/constanzafierro/multilingual_factual_memorization}}